-There’s so much talk about how bad sugar is for you.
-We don’t know of anyone who thinks sugar is actually good for you, yet, on average, we consume 58g of sugar per person.
-So the question is, why do we consume sugary eats and drinks when we know they’re so bad for us?
+There’s so much talk about how bad sugar is for you, so, the question is, why do we continue to consume sugary eats and drinks?

 According to research, the desire for sucrose is wired into your head because, in nature, anything with sucrose isn’t poisonous.
-Other research says it’s because when you eating something sweet, your brain releases dopamine, your “happy hormone”.
+Other research says it’s because when you’re eating something sweet, your brain releases dopamine, your “happy hormone.”
 So, basically, your body rewards you when you eat sugar by making you feel good.

 Here’s the good news, though.
 Although sugar is highly addictive, there are ways to kick the habit of consuming so much of the stuff.
 Use these helpful tips to explore that possibility!